Don’t Be Afraid of Losing Yourself In A Relationship: 7 Steps To Keep Your Independence (And Your Relationship)

 You Believe That You Have To Sacrifice For Love

-This limiting belief goes hand in hand with the strategy of having to earn love.
+This limiting belief goes hand in hand with having to earn love.
 You’re afraid of losing yourself in a relationship because you believe you must sacrifice your own needs when it comes to love.
-You put your partner’s needs above your own, end up sacrificing yourself, and you end up feeling angry and resentful that you’re needs are never fulfilled.
+You put your partner’s needs above your own, end up sacrificing yourself, and feel angry and resentful that you’re needs are never fulfilled.

 A relationship can never thrive when one partner is always going into sacrifice.
 You go into sacrifice by stuffing your feelings, not making a fuss, committing to things you don’t have the time and energy for, and letting go of the activities that bring you joy.
 This type of relationship is out of balance and cannot survive the long term.
 Eventually, you’ll be sick of sacrificing and end up blaming your partner for not meeting your needs.